How to De-Duplicate Your Photos: The Simple Way

 - Talk to local historical societies about your family photos – they may be of interest.

-Being able to quickly and easily clear out a box of duplicate prints (or a virtual trash can of digital photos) is so satisfying – and a great way to preserve your photo collection going forward.
+Being able to clear out a box of duplicate prints (or a virtual trash can of digital photos) quickly and easily is so satisfying – and a great way to preserve your photo collection going forward.

 Recent Posts